gabrielchuv/SE7/Portfolio/ProjectEvaluation.md

 to fit the requirements of our project.

 ### 8. Do no harm
-We designed a web application with the intention of raising awareness about food waste and the impact it has on the environment.
+We designed a web application with the intention of raising awareness about food waste.
 We wanted to create something that is simple, yet effective.
-The application put emphasis on money, food waste, and environmental impacts.
+The application put emphasis on money.
 This is something we purposely designed because we hoped that by showing the user how much money they have wasted, it will encourage them to waste less because it is impacting them on a personal level.
-In addition, the environmental statistics further spread awareness about the wider impact food waste has on the environment.

 This web application sole purpose is to encourage users to waste less and raise awareness about the impact of food wastage.
 To our knowledge, we do not believe that it will cause any harm or distress.